 This programme was designed and implemented by the British Council in collaboration with the Tamil Nadu Sarva Shiksa Abhiyan (SSA) and UNICEF to improve the teaching and learning of communicative English to upper primary school children attending government-funded schools.
 This included an eleven-day Master Trainer training programme and a ten-day teacher training cascade programme at the district level.

 - to improve teachers’ confidence in using and teaching English, particularly speaking

-- to develop teachers’ skills and knowledge in how to use appropriate, interactive teaching methodology to teach English
+- to develop teachers’ skills and knowledge in how to use appropriate, interactive teaching methodology to teach English to their young learners

 - 1200 Master Trainers

 - 62,000 teachers

 2009: SSA/UNICEF/British Council English teacher education programme